 The walls and ceilings of this series of dark tunnels are made up of the bones of thousands of dead Parisians who found themselves evicted and re-homed when the city’s cemeteries got overcrowded.

 Note: However tempting a bone-a-fide skull might seem as a souvenir, your bags will be checked at the end of the tour.

 It’s unlikely you’d be able to explain a smuggled skeleton away as ‘your own that you brought from home’!

 Add a sprinkling of movie magic to your Parisian adventure with a pit stop at the Café des Deux Moulins, which featured in the movie Amelie.

-It’s also just around the corner from the Moulin Rouge, which featured the movie, erm, Moulin Rouge, making this spot, in the heart of the Pigalle red light district, a must see for film fans.
+It’s also just around the corner from the Moulin Rouge, which featured the movie itself, making this spot in the heart of the Pigalle red light district a must-see for film fans.

 Just avoid the area with children as the neon ‘Sex Shop’ signs could spark some awkward lines of questioning…

 Lady Liberty on Vacation

 Nope, no need to check your cruise tickets to make sure you didn’t sleep-sail all the way to NYC; this Paris monument is Lady Liberty on vacation and whilst not quite as impressive at just thirty five feet tall, she’s right on the Seine so river cruisers can get a good look.